Kirito139/kirito139.github.io/README.md

-My website, made while pretending to do homew\*rk.
-In need of original art.
+My sucky website, made while pretending to do homew\*rk.
+Always in progress.